DeNepo/welcome-to-js/README.md

   but not required.
 - [Study Tips](./study-tips.md): Some tips for getting the most out of your time learning to program.
+- [Lesson Plans](./lesson-plans): A few ideas for running lessons around this material.

 ---